 Piazza dei Miracoli (Square of Miracles), formally known as Piazza del Duomo and sometimes called Campo dei Miracoli (Field of Miracles), is the most important square of Pisa.
-Listed as a UNESCO World Heritage Site since 1987, the square includes the monuments called miracles by Gabriele d’Annunzio for their beauty and originality: the Cathedral of Santa Maria Assunta, Baptistery of San Giovanni, Campo Santo and the famous Leaning Tower of Pisa.
+Listed as a UNESCO World Heritage Site since 1987, the square includes the monuments called miracles by Gabriele d’Annunzio for their beauty and originality: the Cathedral of Santa Maria Assunta, the Baptistery of San Giovanni, Campo Santo, and the famous Leaning Tower of Pisa.
 The square is pedestrianized and is covered by a large lawn.
 It assumed its definitive appearance only in the 19th century, under the direction of the architect Alessandro Gherardesca, who demolished some pre-existing buildings and restored the famous monuments.
-SHORT HISTORY The square as we know it began to take shape in 1063, when the new cathedral of the city named after Santa Maria Maggiore was founded.
+SHORT HISTORY The square as we know it began to take shape in 1063, when the new cathedral of the city named after Santa Maria Maggiore was erected.
 At that time, the area remained outside the walls of the city, and was included only in 1156, when an expansion of the city walls was realized by the consul Cocco Griffi.
-Three years before the expansion of the walls, the construction of the new Baptistery also began, this time placed in front of the church.
+Three years before the expansion of the walls, the construction of the new Baptistery began, this time placed in front of the church.
 In 1173, the construction of Read more [...]

-The Leaning Tower of Pisa (Torre pendente) is a tower located in the famous Piazza dei Miracoli, in Pisa.
-The tower is actually the bell tower of the Cathedral of Santa Maria Assunta, located a few meters away.
-The monument, one of the most recognizable symbols of Italy, is famous around the world due to its unintended tilt.
+The Leaning Tower of Pisa (Torre Pendente) is a tower located in the famous Piazza dei Miracoli, in Pisa.
+The tower is actually the bell-tower of the Cathedral of Santa Maria Assunta, located nearby.
+The Leaning Tower of Pisa, one of the most recognizable symbols of Italy, is famous around the world due to its unintended tilt.
 The tilt was caused by an inadequate foundation on a ground too soft to properly support the structure’s weight.
-SHORT HISTORY The building of the tower began on 9 August 1173.
-Some recent studies attribute the project to the Pisan architect Diotisalvi, who at the same time was building the Baptistery of San Giovanni.
-The first phase of the works was interrupted in the middle of the third floor, due to the subsidence of the land on which the bell tower stands.
+TIP: If you want to visit the tower without spending your precious time in the waiting line (which, by the way, is always there), buy your skip-the-line ticket in advance, to ensure you have a fast track access.
+SHORT HISTORY OF THE LEANING TOWER OF PISA The construction of the Pisa tower began on August 9, 1173.
+Some recent studies attribute the project to the Pisan architect Diotisalvi, who at the time was also building the Baptistery of San Giovanni.
+The first phase of the works was interrupted in the middle of the third floor, due to the subsidence of the land on which the bell-tower was built.
 The softness of the soil, made up of soft clay, is the cause of Read more [...]

 B&B Wanderlust is a bed and breakfast in Pisa, located about 1.2 kilometers away from the beautiful Piazza dei Miracoli and the famous Leaning Tower of Pisa.
 At Wanderlust, each unit has a fully equipped kitchen with dishwasher, oven, microwave, toaster, fridge and a little terrace.
 The B&B offers a continental or buffet breakfast.
 There is also an on-site restaurant, which serves a variety of Italian dishes.
 HOW TO GET THERE B&B Wanderlust is located about 1.8 kilometers away from the Pisa Centrale railway station and about 3 kilometers away from the Galileo Galilei Airport.
 The closest bus station is Buonarroti 3, located about 140 meters away, on the bus Lines 4, LAM Verde and Navetta E.

 Palazzo dell’Orologio (Palace of the Clock) is a palace in Pisa, located in Piazza dei Cavalieri, near the more famous Palazzo della Carovana and about 100 meters away from the Church of Santo Stefano dei Cavaleri.
-SHORT HISTORY Palazzo dell’Orologio is an ancient medieval building where the Captain of the People (Capitano del Popolo) resided from 1357, when the palace already belonged to the Gualandi family.
-When the palace was built, it incorporated the famous Torre della Muda (or della Fame – Tower of Hunger) where in 1289 the Count Ugolino Della Gherardesca, along with his sons and grandchildren, died of hunger.
+SHORT HISTORY Palazzo dell’Orologio is an ancient medieval building, where the Captain of the People (Capitano del Popolo) resided from 1357, when the palace already belonged to the Gualandi family.
+When the palace was built, it incorporated the famous Torre della Muda (or della Fame – Tower of Hunger), where in 1289 the Count Ugolino Della Gherardesca, along with his sons and grandchildren, died of hunger.
 The profile of the tower is still recognizable to the left of the central arch, where the 20th-century four-light window opens today.
 Starting with 1566, the palace housed the infirmary of the Order of the Knights of Saint Stephen.
 The health manager was called Bonomo, and for this reason the palace is also known as Palazzo del Bonomo.
 The current appearance of the palace dates back to 1605-1608, when two neighboring buildings were joined through an arch with a clock, according to a project of Giorgio Vasari from 1554.
 Between 1607 and 1609, Giovanni Stefano Marucelli and Read more [...]

-The Church of Santo Stefano dei Cavalieri is a church dedicated to Saint Stephen, first martyr of Christianity, located in the historical center of Pisa, in Piazza dei Cavalieri, near to the beautiful Palazzo della Carovana.
-SHORT HISTORY The first stone of the church was laid on 17 April 1565 by Cosimo I de’ Medici.
+The Church of Santo Stefano dei Cavalieri is a church dedicated to Saint Stephen, first martyr of Christianity, located in the historical center of Pisa, in Piazza dei Cavalieri, near the beautiful Palazzo della Carovana.
+SHORT HISTORY The first stone of the church was laid on April 17, 1565, by Cosimo I de’ Medici.
 The church was built for the Order of the Knights of Saint Stephen, founded by the Grand Duke to combat Saracen piracy in the Mediterranean.
 Designed by Giorgio Vasari, with the works being supervised by David Fortini, the church was built on the site of the old Church of San Sebastiano alle Fabbriche Maggiori, documented since 1074.
 The construction was completed in August 1567, and the church was consecrated on December 1569.
 The bell tower, added between 1570 and 1572, was erected by Giovanni Fancelli based on a design by Vasari.
 In the following century, the church was decorated with most of the paintings that are still on display, painted by the greatest Florentine masters of the 17th century.
 The altar and the nave were designed by Pier Francesco Silvani.
-Between 1683 and 1691, the two side bodies were built, used as dressing rooms Read more [...]
+Between 1683 and 1691, the two side bodies were built, used as dressing rooms and Read more [...]

 Rosso di Sera Tuscany is a beautiful bed and breakfast set in a 19th-century Art Noveau villa, in Pisa.
 The B&B has 12 unique rooms, furnished with particular attention to detail, allowing you to live a unique experience, between the historic charm of Pisa and a new concept of hospitality.
 The rooms have private bathrooms, flat-screen TV and the WiFi is available everywhere.
 HOW TO GET THERE Rosso di Sera Tuscany is right in front of the Pisa San Rossore train station and about 4.5 kilometers away from the Galileo Galilei Airport.
 Piazza dei Miracoli is about 650 meters away from the B&B. The closest bus station is Cammeo, about 350 meters away.